 Transition Durham’s Hub group is responsible for day-to day administration, managing our funds, coordination and collaboration between our various working groups and associated organisations, and initiating or supporting new projects.
 The Hub meets on a monthly basis and our meetings are open to all members.
 Members wishing to be actively involved are encouraged to join the Hub group.

-This website shares with the public details of our current working groups and associated organisations, our visions and hopes for a low carbon Durham not dependent on fossil fuels and also an archive of our achievements to date.
+This website shares with the public details of our story so far, activities, current working groups. associated organisations, our visions, hopes and allies for a low carbon Durham no longer dependent on fossil fuels.

 If you too are concerned about climate change, peak oil, community resilience and other local environmental matters then please join our mailing list